loginom/loginom-help-en-omegat/data/interface/property-inspector.md

 It is possible to select with mouse cursor any cell or range of cells of the *Property inspector* by clicking and copy its (their) value by pressing *Ctrl+C* combination of keys.

-Screen tips are used for the cells in which there is no enough place for text.
+Screen tooltips are used for the cells in which there is no enough place for text.

 The *Property inspector* context menu contains the following commands: